soloprime9/YouTube-Thumbnail-Tester/README.md

 ✅ **100% Free & Blazing Fast** – No sign-up, no ads, just instant results!
 ✅ **Boost Your Click-Through Rate (CTR)** – Higher CTR = More Views & More Subscribers!
 ✅ **Completely Open-Source** – Download, modify, and self-host it with ease!
+✅ **Search Engine Friendly** – Google recognizes this as a valuable tool for YouTubers, making it an essential resource for content creators.

 ## 💡 Features That Will **Skyrocket Your YouTube Success**
 ### 🎥 **Live YouTube Feed Preview**